Revisit Amazon Web Services re:Invent 2024’s biggest moments and watch keynotes and innovation talks on demand

 MemoryDB uses a distributed transactional log to durably store data written to your database during database recovery, restart, failover, and eventual consistency between primaries and replicas.

-A: Open source Redis allows writes and strongly consistent reads on the primary node of each shard and eventually consistent reads from read replicas.
+A: Open source Valkey and Redis OSS allows writes and strongly consistent reads on the primary node of each shard and eventually consistent reads from read replicas.
 These consistency properties are not guaranteed if a primary node fails, as writes can become lost during a failover and thus violate the consistency model.

 Data ingestion and query